p2panda/fishy/README.md

 <br/>

-Command-line-tool to easily create and update your [`p2panda`] schemas and deploy them on a node.
+Command-line-tool to easily create update and share your [`p2panda`] schemas.

-`fishy` calculates the current version of your schemas and matches it with the previous versions, it shows the difference and applies the changes automatically.
+`fishy` parses your current version of your schemas and matches it with previous ones to calculate the difference and apply changes automatically.

-Your schema changes are committed to a `schema.lock` file which you can now give to others.
+Your schema changes are committed to a `schema.lock` file which you can share with other developers.
 With `fishy` they will be able to deploy the same schema on their nodes.

 ## Usage